inbo/data-publication/occurrences/data-paper-template.md

 `IPT  >  Collection Data > Collection`

 The collection metadata for the resource includes the *Collection Name* ; *Collection Identifier*; *Parent Collection Identifier* and the *Specimen preservation method*

+### Curatorial units

+Enter the counts of curatorial units covered by the resource.
+You may enter the count as a range or as a value with an uncertainty.
+Examples of units include skins, sheets, pins, boxes, jars.

+Add *Method Type* Between ` ` and ` ` ; and *Unit Type*

 ## Taxonomic coverage